conan-io/docs/packaging/testing.rst

 Automatically creating and testing packages
 ===========================================

-So in the previous section we created a package recipe and built a package that we could consume in new projects just by adding a **conanfile.txt** to them and running ``conan install``.
+In the previous two sections we created two package recipes, exported them to our local cache, and used those packages in another project.

-But it is common that, for a given project, we may want to create different packages, for different OSs, or for different settings in general.
-It turns out that, using the same **conanfile.py**, rather than a plain text **conanfile.txt**, makes this task much simpler to automate.
+This is a very common task for package creators, so conan allows to embed such "consuming" project in the package recipe and use it to automatically create and test packages.

-Let's create a ``test`` subfolder inside our ``hellopack`` folder with the following files:
+Let's create a ``test_package`` subfolder inside our package recipe (any of the two should work), and add the following files in it, which are in essence the same as the consuming project we did before:

-**main.cpp** is exactly the same as the original one
+**main.cpp**, which is consuming and using the package

 .. code-block:: cpp